Click4Assistance UK Live Chat Software

 We are looking at ways to both strengthen the bridge to prevent falling masonry and reduce the likelihood of an impact in the first place, though options are limited by the road layout and the Grade 1 Listed status of the bridge.

-Rebuilding of the bridge parapet is now being planned, using new blocks of masonry as the previous blocks were smashed.
+The rebuilding of the bridge parapet will use new blocks of masonry, as the previous blocks were smashed during the last vehicle collision.

-Both reconstruction and strengthening works will now take place at the same time, after Listing Building consent is in place.
+Both reconstruction and strengthening works will take place at the same time, after all the necessary approvals are in place.
 When a date is known for this, it will appear on this page.

 Reconstruction costs will be recovered from the drivers' insurance policies but strengthening costs will be borne by the Council.